flexseth/press-this-for-the-events-calendar/README.txt

 = Is this software open source =

 of course it is.
 If you want to support and need help, hire a developer.

+= Does this work for other custom post types =

+yup!
+Just change the line that says
+$data['post_type'] = 'tribe_events';

+replacing tribe_events with your custom post type name.